chrisjmccreadie/PHPMemcacheSASL/README.md

 ## PHPMemcacheSASL for AppFog

-This is a modification of [ronnywang](https://github.com/ronnywang/PHPMemcacheSASL)'s implementation of PHPMemcacheSASL specifically for use on [AppFog](http://appfog.com).
+This is a modification of PHPMemcacheSASL specifically for use on [AppFog](http://appfog.com).
+As of now, this is the library that they recommend in the [Appfog Memcachier documentation](https://docs.appfog.com/add-ons/memcachier#php).
+Enjoy!

 ### What's the difference?